georzaza/tripadvisor-reviews-crawler/README.md

 #### Answer:
 - Tripadvisor changes VERY frequently the rendered HTML, introducing however only small changes.
-Try to understand the code, and run it manually, step by step, to find out if something is not parsed correctly.
+Try to understand the code, maybe run it manually, step by step, to find out if something is not parsed correctly.
 As a last resort, you may contact me.

-- If you cant find out whether the problem you are facing has to do with the parsing of the file (although most probably it will have to do with the parsing), you may contact me.

-- If you stongly believe that the problem is not with the html parsing, you may either contact me or open an issue on github.

-Give this github project a star if you liked it.
 The link to the github repo:
 https://github.com/georzaza/tripadvisor-reviews-crawler